robzolkos/lexxy/README.md

 * Each `<lexxy-prompt-item>` must include a `sgid` attribute with the [global id that Action Text will use to find the associated model](https://guides.rubyonrails.org/action_text_overview.html#signed-globalid).
 * The `<lexxy-prompt>` must include a `name` attribute that will determine the content type of the attachment.
 For example, for `name= "mention"`, the attachment will be saved as `application/vnd.actiontext.mention`.

-### Custom attachments, remote loading
+### Custom attachments with remote loading

 For moderately large sets, you can configure Lexxy to load all the options from a remote endpoint once, and filter them locally as the user types.
 This is a good balance between performance and responsiveness.

-Continuing with the mentions example, we could have a controller action that returns all people as prompt items, and configure it as the remote source:
+Continuing with the mentions example, we could have a controller action that returns all people as prompt items, and configure it as the remote source via the `src` attribute:

 ```erb
 <lexxy-prompt trigger="@" src="<%= people_path %>" name="mention">